OpenAPI-Qraft/openapi-qraft/packages/cli/README.md

-  --file-header <string>                   Header to be added to the generated file (eg: /* eslint-disable */) -rm, --clean                             Clean output directory before generating services --postfix-services <string>              Postfix to be added to the generated service name (eg: Service) -h, --help                               display help for command
+  --file-header <string>                   Header to be added to the generated file (eg: /* eslint-disable */) -rm, --clean                             Clean output directory before generating services --postfix-services <string>              Postfix to be added to the generated service name (eg: Service) --explicit-import-extensions             All import statements will include explicit `.js` extensions.
+Ideal for projects using ECMAScript modules.
+  -h, --help                               display help for command
 ```